sharat-developer/workato_connector_sdk/.github/ISSUE_TEMPLATE/issue_template.md

 ---

 name: 'New connector'
 title: '[New] <Connector_name>'
+labels: 'new-connector'
+projects: 'sharat-developer/workato_connector_sdk/3'
 about: 'Request to list the new connector on our developer site.'
-labels: 'new-connector'
-projects: '3'

 ---

 ### Does a standard adapter exist?